gobo7793/Geckarbot/README.md

 ### Current Features
 Some of the current Geckarbot features includes:
-- Plugin API and Config API to add and manage feature plugin and its configuration
+- Plugin API and Config API to add and manage feature plugins and its configuration
 - Blacklisting and (un)subscribe users for some bot games
+- Role management including self-assignable roles via reactions
-- Some useful or just funny commands to return simple messages
+- Some useful or just funny commands
-- Get and manage info for current/next DSC (Host, State, YT link, state end date)
+- Get and manage data for current/next DSC (Host, State, YT link, date, status message)
-- Play a kwiss
+- Play a kwiss or number guessing game

-See full command list with `!help`
+See full command list with `!help` or in [the wiki](https://github.com/gobo7793/Geckarbot/wiki/Commands).

 ### For devs:
 The bot requires a json file for its system configuration stored as `config/geckarbot.json`.
 See [the wiki](https://github.com/gobo7793/Geckarbot/wiki/Plugin-and-Config-API#bot-system-configuration) for full information about.